emqx/emqx-docs/en_US/changes/all-changes-ee.md

 # Release Notes for EMQX Enterprise

-This is the release notes for EMQX Enterprise:
+The release notes page for EMQX Enterprise provides a comprehensive and detailed record of updates, enhancements, and fixes included in each version of EMQX Enterprise.

 ## v5.4